 AICRP on Goat, Black Bengal, Field Unit, BAU centre has four breeding clusters namely Tiko (Lohardaga), Chamguru (Ranchi), Palojori (Deoghar) and Barabanki (Jamshedpur) covering the three Agroclimatic zones of Jharkhand .

-To fulfil the objectives of the project, regular dipping, vaccination, deworming and other requirement for regular health coverage of the four centres are done including organization of timely health camps and medicine distribution.
-Monthly data collection is facilitated by the four enumerators of the four centres for important growth and reproductive traits.
+To fulfil the objectives of the project, regular dipping, vaccination, deworming and other requirement for regular health coverage of the four centers are done including organization of timely health camps and medicine distribution.
+Monthly data collection is facilitated by the four enumerators of the four centers for important growth and reproductive traits.
 The overall body weights were recorded at birth, 3 months, 6 months, 9 months and 12 months of age as well as for lactation traits by taking monthly data from all the registered farmers for their goats.
 Data for mortality was also assessed on the basis of the same.
 Timely dipping, vaccination, deworming was carried out at the four centres.
-Farmers were apprised about the importance of scientific goat rearing as well as scientific innovative practices like moringa feeding, Flushing etc. via Kisan goshthi, and trainings.
+Farmers were apprised about the importance of scientific goat rearing as well as scientific innovative practices like moringa feeding, flushing etc. via Kisan goshthi, and trainings.

 The current article emphasizes on the effect of age, sex and centres on the body weight at different ages using Factorial ANOVA.
 The statistical analysis was done using SPSS.
 BLUPF90 software was used to find the heritability and Breeding value of sire and Dam.